-Guidance 1.3.3 Tagging elements of Table 1 and 2 of Annex II[last updated: July 2021]
+Guidance 1.3.3 Tagging elements of Annex II11 [last updated: July 2022]

-The RTS on ESEF requires that issuers shall mark up all disclosures that correspond to the elements in Table 1 and Table 2 of Annex II if those disclosures are present in the issuer's financial statement.
-If those disclosures are not present in the issuer's financial statement, they should not be tagged.
+The RTS on ESEF requires that issuers shall mark up all disclosures that correspond to the elements in Annex II if those disclosures are present in the issuer's financial statements.
+If those disclosures are not present in the issuer's financial statements, they should not be tagged.
+Moreover, issuers shall neither specifically include those disclosures, nor shall they add an indication that such disclosures are not present in their financial statements, solely for the purpose of tagging such information with use of elements listed in the tables of Annex II.